lendunistus/wiiuvcextract-guide/index.md

 ### Nintendo Wii

-When running the exe I get "AES key missing". what do i do? \nMissing htk.bin in the ``/code`` folder. redump your game
+When running the exe I get "AES key missing". what do i do?
+Missing htk.bin in the ``/code`` folder. redump your game

-When running the exe I get "Wii Common Key not found". what do i do? \nMissing the wii common key in the dump.
+When running the exe I get "Wii Common Key not found". what do i do?
+Missing the wii common key in the dump.
 Get the wii common key from somewhere (dont ask me!)

 (will add more if more issues arise)